pycroscopy/AICrystallographer/README.md

 # AICrystallographer
-Here, we will upload our pre-trained Deep Learning models such as AtomNet, DefectNet, SymmetryNet etc. that aid in automated analysis of atomically resolved images.
+To aid in the automated analysis of atomically resolved images, we will upload here our pre-trained Deep Learning models (such as AtomNet, DefectNet, SymmetryNet, etc.) accompanied by the Jupyter notebooks describing how to perform an inference on experimental data.